New Boots and Panties!!: Background

-Much of the album was written by Dury, nearly a year before its release, at Oval Mansions (the top floor flat at 40, Oval Mansions, Kennington, London, which he shared with Denise Roudette, and which he nicknamed 'Catshit Mansions') and was the fruit of Dury's successful writing partnership with Chas Jankel.
-Some of the tracks that could be considered to be the most 'English' were co-written with American Steve Nugent.
+Much of the album was written by Dury, nearly a year before its release, at Oval Mansions (the top floor flat at 40, Oval Mansions, Kennington, London, which he shared with Denise Roudette, and which he nicknamed 'Catshit Mansions') and was written in partnership with Chas Jankel.
+Some of the tracks were co-written with Steve Nugent.

 Dury and Jankel recorded demo tapes of many of the songs in April 1977, joined in the session by Nugent, at Alvic Studios, Wimbledon (run by two musicians, Al James and Vic Sweeney).
-Jankel played the bass, guitar and piano parts, while Dury sang and played drums.
-These recordings have since been included as part of Edsel's current re-issue of the album.
+Jankel played the bass, guitar and piano; Dury sang and played drums.
+These recordings have since been included as part of Edsel's re-issue of the album.
 The studio engineer at Alvic told Dury about a rhythm section who were acting as session musicians to earn extra money; bassist Norman Watt-Roy and drummer Hugh "Charley" Charles.
-As well as playing on New Boots and Panties!! the two would become key members of the Blockheads.
+As well as playing on New Boots and Panties!! the two became key members of The Blockheads.

-According to Wreckless Eric (aka Eric Goulden), the song "Sweet Gene Vincent" was composed on 1 December 1976, the same day as the Sex Pistols' infamous appearance on the Today show hosted by Bill Grundy.
+According to Wreckless Eric (aka Eric Goulden), the song "Sweet Gene Vincent" was composed on 1 December 1976, the same day as the Sex Pistols' appearance on the Today show hosted by Bill Grundy.